 What's all this then?

 I came up with a little guide for the Bonnaroo first-timer.
 I want to thank the many people who have helped me out at festivals, many of the tips here have come from other good folks.
-Any questions or suggestions rooguide[at]gmail[dot]com (replace [at] and [dot] in the email address).
-This page is licensed under the Creative Commons, please feel free to link to it or repost it, just let people know where you got it, click here or at the bottom of the page for full license info.
-Leo
+Any questions or suggestions, send me an email rooguide@gmail.com.

 Getting There

-Plan on waiting a long time to get into the site.
-Coming from Knoxville Thursday morning I usually wait ~3-4 hrs in traffic on the interstate.
-Some people say the backroads in were better but who knows (I've also heard people say that they are worse).
+Plan on possibly waiting a long time to get into the site.
+The site opens up Wednesday at 8:00 pm (Bonnaroo is on central time).
+Wednesday night is very busy traffic wise, plan on a couple of hours at least to get in.
+I usually roll in Thursday morning, the wait then is anywhere from 15 minutes to 2 hours.
+Stick to the interstate to get in, the backroads lines are usually worse.
+Don't fall for someone selling "OMG!!!!
+BACK WAY INTO BONNAROO!!!" maps on ebay.
 Have a decent amount of gas in your car (and have made a rest stop) before you get into traffic so that you don't run out while waiting in line.
-People who come later on Thursday sometimes wait more than 8 hrs to get in, so try to get there early.
-Definitely try to get off work on Thurs.
 I'd avoid trying to hitchhike, the state troopers have hassled people about it in years past.
 Try to hold off on the serious partying until you get into the site, open containers of alcohol (and of course drugs) are illegal in Tennessee and the cops aren't blind to what people do in their cars while waiting in line.

 If you've never been to a fest like ‘roo, it can be a little overwhelming at first.
 There is a place to camp in front (or behind) of where you park your car.
-People can get a little unkind in a mad rush to claim space, but you are entitled to the area in front of your parking space.
-That said, try to get along with your neighbors.
+Your campsite will be a little wider than your car and about 10-15 ft deep.
+The individual campsites aren't marked or anything, it's pretty organic; share with your neighbors.

 Tent

 A good tent is important, really important.
 We've had deluges of rain and wicked winds at 'roo and many people had their tents wrecked.
 A mesh picnic shelter is not enough.
 They are very nice to have and make good sunshelters, but you cannot rely on it as your primary protection.
 They simply can't stand up to strong winds (for example).
 Ozark Trail (a WalMart brand) tents are garbage, if they don't blow down in a storm they leak like hell.
 I generally don't judge things on how much they cost, but I have to say a tent cheaper than about $100 (for a 2 man) is probably not a very good tent.
 If you don’t have a quality tent, consider investing in one.
 Good tents last a long time.
 I just recently retired a ~$110 2-man Eureka Timberlite that I bought before Woodstock ’94.
 It's been through countless festivals and lots of backpacking and held up great, it's still my backup tent.
-Right now I camp with this one and I'm very happy with it.
 Sierra Trading Post, Campmor, REI, and local outdoors stores (where you can usually get very good advice) are some of your best bets for tents.
-Better tents are generally easier to set up as well.

 Before going to the ‘roo try setting up your tent in the backyard.
 This is especially important if it’s a new tent.
 Much easier to learn how to pitch it at home than at the site, maybe in the rain or in the dark.
 Even if you've used the tent before, it never hurts to double check that all the hardware is there and everything is in good shape.
 MAKE SURE YOU HAVE THE TENT STAKES!
 More than one tent went airborne in storms in the past years.
 Doesn't hurt to bring a hammer to secure the stakes (although a soup can will work in a pinch).